What Is 20 Inches In Centimeters

 Common Uses for Converting Inches to Centimeters

 In the field of electronics, screen sizes for TVs, monitors, and mobile devices are typically specified in inches.
-However, many technical specifications, such as the distance between components on a circuit board, might be given in millimeters or centimeters.
+That said, many technical specifications, such as the distance between components on a circuit board, might be given in millimeters or centimeters.
 Converting inches to centimeters helps engineers and technicians work with these different units of measurement.

 Trends and Future of Measurement Systems